wojciech-kulik/filenav.nvim/README.md

 By default, you can use `<C-M-i>` and `<C-M-o>` to navigate between files.

-You can also use the following commands to navigate between files:
+You can also use the following commands:

 - `:FilenavPrev` - go back to the previous file
 - `:FilenavNext` - go forward to the next file